Feline Mini-Fragments is written/compiled by

 A nearly blind dog could get around again thanks to his feline guide.
 Eight-year-old Terfel kept bumping into things and spent most of his time stuck in his basket, after being diagnosed with cataracts.
 That was until a stray cat arrived, and Terfel's owner Judy Godfrey-Brown took her in.
 Much to Judy's surprise, the cat named Pwditat (a Welsh spelling of 'Puddy Tat') took to the dog straight away, and they became almost inseparable.
 She led him out of his basket and into the garden and ever since then helped him to find his way around.

 Retired civil servant Judy said: 'I've never seen anything like it most cats and dogs hate each other.
 But Pwditat immediately seemed to know that Terfel is blind, and she uses her paws to help guide him.
 They are glued to each other and even sleep together now.'

 Later, because of declining health, Judy became no longer able to look after the pair, and they were taken in by her friend Anne Cragg.
 YouTube clip.

-United States: 2010 Lava was a handsome black Bombay cat who did a lot of travelling!
+Lava was a handsome black Bombay cat who did a lot of travelling!
 His human, Robin Scott Johnson, was an American trucker and Lava accompanied him through most of the US states and Canadian provinces, and even into Mexico.
 There doesn't seem to be a video of him actually riding in the truck, but see Trucker's Assistant.
-Lava can also be seen in a motor dinghy with his very smart lifejacket; and relaxing on a road trip in Johnson's Pajero 4 x 4.
-These clips seem to date from around 2010 to 2012.
-This beautiful cat was featured on Animal Planet's Cats 101, and there are more pictures on his Facebook page.
+Lava can also be seen riding in a Zodiac in his very smart lifejacket; and relaxing on a road trip in Johnson's Pajero 4 x 4.
+There are more clips at Robin's YouTube channel.
+This beautiful cat was featured on Animal Planet's Cats 101, and there are many more pictures on his Facebook page.

 Peterborough, England: April 2012